-34 The Planning Process
+The Planning Process

 For the 2021-2026 Plan, DAHP engaged a wide range of interested individuals, professions, and organizations involved in preserving the state's cultural resource base.
-The ideas and recommendations gathered during the planning process were synthesized into the goals, strategies, and actions that comprise the Plan and will guide' actions statewide during the planning cycle.
+The ideas and recommendations gathered during the planning process were synthesized into the goals, strategies, and actions that comprise the Plan and will guide actions statewide during the planning cycle.

-To prepare the updated state historic preservation plan, the SHPO used the services of DAHP staff to implement the public engagement process; facilitate Plan Steering Committee meetings; and manage an on-line public survey/questionnaire process.
-Once received, feedback from these public processes were reviewed, analyzed, and then cycled into draft goals statements and strategies.
+To prepare the updated Plan, the SHPO used the services of DAHP staff to implement the public engagement process, facilitate Plan Steering Committee meetings, and manage an online public survey/questionnaire process.
+Once received, feedback from these public processes were reviewed, analyzed, and then cycled into draft goals statements, strategies, and actions.
 Subsequently, the SHPO, DAHP staff, and Plan Steering Committee members vetted preliminary goals.
 Following those reviews, the draft was circulated to a much larger audience for public review and comment.
-Simultaneously, this first draft was submitted to Tribal councils, Tribal Historic Preservation Officers (THPO), and Tribal cultural committees for review and comment.
+Simultaneously, this first draft was submitted to Tribal councils, THPOs, and Tribal cultural committees for review and comment.